 Dr. El-Shahawy is a post-doctoral fellow in the New York University School of Medicine, Population Health Department, Section on Tobacco, Alcohol and Drug Use.
-Dr. El Shahawy obtained his medical degree at the University of Ain Shams in Cairo, Egypt, in 2002 and his Master of Public Health in international health development from the Royal Tropical Institute in Amsterdam, Netherlands, in 2007.
-He first came to United States as a Hubert Humphrey fellow at Virginia Commonwealth University (VCU) in 2010.
+Dr. El-Shahawy obtained his medical degree at the University of Ain Shams in Cairo, Egypt, in 2002 and his Master of Public Health in international health development from the Royal Tropical Institute in Amsterdam, Netherlands, in 2007.
+He was awarded the prestigious Hubert Humphrey fellowship from the Department of State and National Institutes on Drug Abuse (NIDA) in 2010.
 During his fellowship, he had a particular focus on gender issues in adolescent and marginalized groups.
-He obtained his PhD in Social and Behavioral Health Sciences from the Department of Health Behavior and Policy at VCU in 2015.
-His current research interests include novel tobacco products, smoking cessation, and patient-physician decision making.
+He later obtained his PhD in Social and Behavioral Health Sciences from the Department of Health Behavior and Policy at Virginia Commonwealth University in 2015.
+His current research interests include novel tobacco products, smoking cessation among vulnerable populations, and patient-physician decision making.

 Speaker 7: Youth Cannabis Trends Within the Overall Context of Cannabis Use in Europe